 Dragon Touch’s frame brings just enough features to justify its price.
 Notably, this is the only frame on this list to feature a touch screen instead of the remote most other frames include.
 While the touchscreen does require you to get up to interact with the frame, it’s intuitive to use, and you can always rely on the OurPhoto app (Android/iOS) to manage the frame as well.
 You can also use the app to send photos to the frame’s internal memory (16 GB), alongside USB thumb drives and an SD card.

 The 10-inch, 1,200 x 800 IPS display does a good job at showcasing your photos, and you can use the frame for a few additional actions as well: You can check the weather, set alarms, and look at a calendar.
-The frame itself can be oriented horizontally or vertically, can be hung on the wall, and uses a simple but nice-looking design.
+The frame itself can be oriented horizontally or vertically, hung on the wall, and uses a simple but nice-looking design.

 Dragon Touch Digital Picture Frame